mhorga/mhorga.github.io/_posts/2016-08-30-the-model-i-o-framework.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/modelio_5.png "5")

 The texture looks really great on this model, but it would look even more realistic if we brought the ambient occlusion back.
-Replace the last line in the fragment function with these lines:
+Replace the last line in the fragment function with this line:

 {% highlight swift %}return half4(baseColor * occlusion * texture);
 {% endhighlight %}